unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 Aperture Tiles requires the following third-party tools on your local system:

-- **Operating System**: The Tile Generation scripts used in this example require the use of a Linux or OS X operating system.
+- **Operating System**: The Tile Generation scripts used in this example require the use of a Linux or OS X operating system. <p class="list-paragraph">Windows support is available through [Cygwin](https://cygwin.com/) or the DOS command prompt, but precludes the use of Hadoop/HBase.</p>
 - **Cluster Computing**: To create the Aperture Tiles Julia set project, you first need to install [Apache Spark](http://spark.incubator.apache.org/) version 1.0.0 or greater.
 Spark is a the distributed framework on which Aperture Tiles builds to enable fast data and tile generation at scale.
 NOTE: In the latest version of Spark, class path issues may arise if you compile Spark from the source code.
 For this reason, we recommend using one of the pre-built Spark packages.

 If you later intend to create Aperture Tiles projects using particularly large data sets, we recommend you also install each of the following tools: